NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 		}
 		```

 	To start training a hand detection model, I have run the `object_detection/model_main.py`, or `object_detection/legacy/train.py` plus `object_detection/legacy/eval.py` under the [TensorFlow models' object detection repository](https://github.com/tensorflow/models/tree/master/research).
 The `model_main.py` is the newer Python script for training of object detection model.
 This program enables the model training and evaluation to be done at the same time.
-In another words, the training of model starts first, then after a certain period of time, the training process is stop and evaluation of the model starts.
+In another words, the training of model starts first, then after a certain period of time, the training process is stopped and evaluation of the model starts.
 After the evaluation is done, the training process starts again.
 The training and evaluation processes are done alternatively throughout until the final step of the model training is reached.
 If legacies are used for the hand detection model training, I have to run the `train.py` first, following by the `eval.py` so as to achieve training and evaluating the model at the same time.

 After the training process finished, I have to export the final model checkpoint file to an inference graph by running `object_detection/export_tflite_ssd_graph.py` and `tflite_graph.pb` and `tflite_graph.pbtxt` are generated.
 The frozen inference graph is then converted into TFLite format by using the command `tflite_convert`.
 ```